panozzaj/wedding-website/accommodations/index.md

 Our number one recommendation is [The Omni Severin Hotel][omni] ([map](http://goo.gl/maps/CY7Xs)), located in the center of downtown Indianapolis, attached to Circle Center Mall.

-This is an elegant 4+ Start rated hotel located within walking distance to many restaurants and retail stores.
+This is an elegant 4+ star rated hotel located within walking distance to many restaurants and retail stores.
 This is the best deal Monica found for a downtown location.
 It's about a 15 minute drive to the Indianapolis Museum of Art (IMA) by highway ([map](http://goo.gl/maps/pm5Eq)) or a 16 minute drive through town ([map](http://goo.gl/maps/Nzbtg)).

 The nightly rate is $129 for single double bed.
 It is $139/night for triple/quad.
 Valet parking is an additional $20 dollars per night.
 You can also choose to park in [mall parking](http://circlecentermall.com/parking.html) (as the mall is attached to the Omni.)